You wont believe some of these different types of yoga and their benefits.

 Iyengar was devised by B.K.S Iyengar in the 1970s.
 It is a very precise form of yoga in which the exact alignment of the body is of utmost importance.
-To help practitioners get into the right pose props are used, including blankets, straps, chairs and blocks.
+To help practitioners get into the right pose props are used, including blankets, straps, yoga chairs and blocks.
 Both the upside and downside of this is in the seriousness.
 Iyengar is not the most fun yoga.
 However, it is very good training for body and mind.

-Is Iyengar Yoga Right For You?
+Is Iyengar The Right Type Of Yoga For You?

 Because Iyengar is slow and very methodical it is the best type of yoga for people recovering from injury.
 It is also an excellent way of learning to hold the body is more beneficial ways (which is very beneficial for overall health).

-Benefits of Iyengar:
+Benefits of Iyengar yoga style:

 - The best yoga for recovering from injury

 One of the lesser known styles of yoga, Jivamukti yoga was devised by Sharon Gannon and David Life in 1984.
 It is an ethical, physical, spiritual yoga that advocates five tenets:

 - Shastra (scripture)

 - Bhakti (devotion)

 Of all the different types of yoga, Jivamukti is one of the most spiritual.